Freaky/IMSErious/README.md

 command = "/usr/local/bin/fdm -a eda -l fetch"
 ```

-The `[[handler]]` section may be repeated for multiple users and events.
-In this
+The `[[handler]]` section may be repeated for multiple users and events, and
+even repeated for the same user and event to trigger multiple programs.

-case a `MessageNew` notification for user `freaky` will trigger `fdm` to fetch
+In this example a `MessageNew` notification for user `freaky` will trigger `fdm` to
-email from the named account `eda` at most every 30 seconds, and will trigger every
+fetch email from the named account `eda` at most every 30 seconds, and will trigger
-300 seconds regardless of whether there has been an event or not.
+every 300 seconds regardless of whether there has been an event or not.

 `command` does not support shell metacharacters other than basic word splitting and
 quotes.